Sworn in for new term, Ethiopia leader promises to fend off foreign pressure | Law-Order

 Abiy also repeated warnings that Ethiopia would not accept foreign interference in its internal affairs.
 Conflict broke out in Tigray 11 months ago between federal troops and forces loyal to the Tigrayan People's Liberation Front (TPLF), the political party that controls Tigray.
 Thousands have died and more than 2 million people have been forced to flee their homes.

-On Thursday, Ethiopia announced it was expelling seven senior U.N. officials and gave them 72 hours to leave, a move the United Nations has said is illegal.
-Ethiopia accused the U.N. officials of diverting aid and communication equipment to the TPLF, failing to demand the return of aid trucks deployed to Tigray, violating security arrangements and spreading misinformation.
-The United Nations says those accusations are false.
+On Thursday, Ethiopia announced it was expelling seven senior U.N. officials, accusing them of diverting aid and communication equipment to the TPLF, failing to demand the return of aid trucks deployed to Tigray, violating security arrangements and spreading misinformation.
+The United Nations said on Monday that it stands by the neutrality and professionalism of its staff and again reiterated that it does not accept Ethiopia's declaration that the officials are personae non gratae.

-The United States also condemned the expulsions and warned that it would not hesitate to use unilateral sanctions against those who obstructed humanitarian efforts.
+However, U.N. spokesman Farhan Haq said the U.N. officials had "been moved from the country to ensure their safety."
+The United States has condemned the expulsions and threatened unilateral sanctions against those who obstructed humanitarian efforts.

+"It is critical that these individuals be allowed to return to Ethiopia in order to carry out their important life-saving work and duties," State Department spokesman Ned Price said of the U.N. officials on Monday.
 Abiy was appointed prime minister by the then-governing coalition in 2018 and promised political and economic reforms.

 Within months of taking office, he lifted a ban on opposition parties, released tens of thousands of political prisoners and took steps to open up one of Africa's last untapped markets.
 But rights groups say those freedoms are now being rolled back.